Note: Many of these questions are now answered in much more depth in my book, Weaving the Web

 The web today is a medium for communication between people, using computers as a largely invisible part of the infrastructure.
 One of the long-term goals of the consortium is "Automatability", the ability for computers to make some sense of the information and so help us in our task.
 It has been the goal of mankind for so long that machines should help us in more useful ways than they do at present, help us solve some of those human problems.
 Maybe this is one of the many ideas (like hypertext) which the web's great scale will allow to work where it did not achieve critical mass on a small scale before.
 So there are groups looking at a web of knowledge representation.
 It could be that some scientific field will be the first to be sufficiently disciplined to input its data not just as cool hypertext, but in a machine-readable form, allowing programs to wander the globe analyzing and surmising.

-The W3 Consortium started to address this goal with its recent workshop on Collaboration on the Web.
+The World Wide Web Consortium started to address this goal with its recent workshop on Collaboration on the Web.
 The ability of machines to process data on the web for scientific purposes such as checking a scientist's private experimental data against public databases, require databases to be available not only in a raw machine-readable form, but also labelled in a machine readable way as to what they are.

 The knowledge engineering field has to learn how to be global, and the web has to learn knowledge engineering, but in the end this might be a way in which again the scientific field leads the world into something very powerful, and a new paradigm shift.